Inhalable Antimicrobial Peptide ParticlesID# 2017-4634

 Application & Market Utility

-Respiratory diseases such as tuberculosis (TB), pneumonia, and infections caused by cystic fibrosis, may represent target indications of the present invention.
-Due to the unique mechanism of action the inventors believe this technology may be uniquely suited to addressing TB and drug-resistant TB, a leading cause of mortality worldwide.
+Respiratory diseases such as tuberculosis (TB), pneumonia, and infections caused by cystic ﬁbrosis, may represent target indications of the present invention.
+Due to the unique mechanism of action, the inventors believe this technology may be uniquely suited to addressing TB and drug-resistant TB, a leading cause of mortality worldwide.
 Per the CDC, in 2017 an estimated 10 million people contracted TB and over 1.3 million people suffered TB-related deaths worldwide.
-The WHO cites that in 2017 over 550,000 people were diagnosed with multidrug or rifampicin resistant TB.
-Rise of drug resistant TB infections has created an urgent market need for novel therapies that address current treatment shortfalls, including burdensome treatment regimens and drug intolerance or toxicity.
+The WHO cites that over 550,000 people in 2017 were diagnosed with multidrug or rifampicin resistant TB.
+Rise of drug resistant TB infections has a created an urgent market need for novel therapies that address current treatment shortfalls, including burdensome treatment regimens and drug intolerance or toxicity.

 Samples of the technology can be provided.
 Seeking licensing opportunities and research collaboration.
 Research is ongoing.